woossi0/suite/docs/usermanual/source/install/windows/tomcat/install.rst

 Suite Installation
 ==================

 .. note:: During installation we will be editing text files that require Administrator access to modify.
-We recommend the :guilabel:`Notepad++`
+We recommend the :guilabel:`Notepad++`.

 Unpacking an web application distribution into a suitable locat ion (such as your :file:`Download` folder):

-1. Open :file:`Downloads` folder using :guilabel:`Windows Explorer`.
+1. Download :download:`BoundlessSuite-war.zip <war-archive/BoundlessSuite-latest-war.zip>` and :file:`Downloads` folder using :guilabel:`Windows Explorer`.

 2. Right click :file:`BoundlessSuite-war.zip` and select :file :menuselection:`Extract All`.